Updated for Xcode 14.2

 Regardless of whether you want to work for a company or just build hobby apps in your spare time, one drawback of SwiftUI is that it does not currently have the same broad API coverage as UIKit.

-UITextView in UIKit, but SwiftUI has no equivalent either.
+UITextView in UIKit, but SwiftUI’s own

 This isn’t Apple being lazy, and instead seems to be deliberate: rather than releasing wrappers for all their APIs up front then having to make changes later, they are instead taking a much more cautious approach and adding APIs incrementally.
 This should (I hope!) reduce the number of breaking changes we see in the future, because it gives Apple’s engineers more time to hone the subset of APIs they intend to ship.